nimraminSQ/ProximaCentauri/Nimra/Sprint1/Nimra_PC_WebHealth_sprint1/README.md

-# Sprint1: A Web Health Monitoring System
+# Sprint1: Web Health Monitoring
 ## Project Summary:
 For Sprint 1 at SkipQ, we have designed a web health monitoring system, that periodically monitors the web health metrics (i.e. latency and availability) and then raises an alarm If any of the metric breaches a specified threshold.
 The rasied alarms are to be stored in a dynamodb table.